-105. Monsanto knew of the serious drift threat posed by its dicambaresistant crop system for more than a decade, as it was extensively discussed in meetings of the company's Dicamba Advisory Council as long ago as 2009.
+115. Monsanto knew of the serious drift threat posed by its dicambaresistant crop system for more than a decade, as it was extensively discussed in meetings of the company's Dicamba Advisory Council as long ago as 2009.
 Monsanto and its advisors not only foresaw drift damage, but anticipated lawsuits ("neighbors suing each other"), and discussed possible measures to address it, such as an "indemnity fund for crop loss."
-Rather than reconsider its dicamba project, however, Monsanto decided that the threat of dicamba
+Rather than reconsider its dicamba project, however, Monsanto decided that the threat of dicamba drift damage could be exploited to market its seeds to soybean farmers "who do not see value in [the dicamba-resistance] trait" for their own purposes.
+These farmers would be "educated" into buying dicamba-resistant soybean seeds to avoid drift damage arising from a neighbor's use of dicamba (i.e. "Protection from your neighbor.")

-- 106. In 2010, Monsanto officer John Soteres was developing arguments to "defend[] dicamba relative to drift and volatilization to nearby crops," noting that Monsanto would need to address these issues not only with regulators, "but also potentially in the courts." - 107.
+- 116. In 2010, Monsanto officer John Soteres was developing arguments to "defend[] dicamba relative to drift and volatilization to nearby crops," noting that Monsanto would need to address these issues not only with regulators, "but also potentially in the courts." - 117.
 Agronomists studying dicamba drift informed EPA that Monsanto's system would likely harm off-field plants, affecting organisms that rely on those plants, including pollinators, via habitat loss.
-EPA was also aware that dicamba use would increase with resistant crops and that neighbors of dicamba users would plant resistant crops for self-defense. - 108.
+EPA was also aware that dicamba use would increase with resistant crops and that neighbors of dicamba users would plant resistant crops for self-defense. - 118.
 Monsanto received further warnings of the damaging effects its dicamba crop system would have in 2011.
-One of its employees wrote in a summary of academic surveys the company commissioned, "DON'T DO IT; expect lawsuits," while Del Monte Foods called the new system a "potential disaster" in a 2011 letter. - 109.
+One of its employees wrote in a summary of academic surveys the company commissioned, "DON'T DO IT; expect lawsuits," while Del Monte Foods called the new system a "potential disaster" in a 2011 letter. - 119.
 Unsuprisingly Monsanto observed extensive dicamba drift damage in its own field trials.
 From 2012-2014, the company reported to EPA 73 off-target incidents that occurred during its testing of M1691, the precursor to XtendiMax that Monsanto first sought to register for over-the-top use.
 Significant dicamba damage happened again in 2014 at a training facility in Missouri.
 The Missouri Dept. of Agriculture informed EPA of two incidents in 2013 and 2014, in which M1691 dicamba vapor caused drift damage to non-resistant soybeans at 2,800 feet and 2.2 miles, respectively, from treated fields of dicamba-resistant soy.

-- 110. Instead of studying the issue further, Monsanto responded to EPA's growing concern by halting its own field-testing of XtendiMax with VaporGrip Technology in 2015.
+- 120. Instead of studying the issue further, Monsanto responded to EPA's growing concern by halting its own field-testing of XtendiMax with VaporGrip Technology in 2015.
 Monsanto also prohibited trials by independent academics and expressed concerns to BASF about "how tightly BASF controls the release of data by third parties."
-EPA proposed a small omnidirectional vapor drift buffer zone far smaller in width than the distances it knew dicamba vapor could travel, but subsequently dropped even this proposal. - 111.
+EPA proposed a small omnidirectional vapor drift buffer zone far smaller in width than the distances it knew dicamba vapor could travel, but subsequently dropped even this proposal. - 121.
 In 2016, Monsanto elaborated upon its 2009 scheme of using protection from drift damage as a marketing strategy.
-The company conducted a careful analysis to project the number of dicamba damage episodes-from 1,300 to over 3,200-that would occur in each of the first five years of its system's use and calculated the staff budget that would be required for investigation of these complaints. - 112.
+The company conducted a careful analysis to project the number of dicamba damage episodes-from 1,300 to over 3,200-that would occur in each of the first five years of its system's use and calculated the staff budget that would be required for investigation of these complaints. - 122.
 Similarly, in a September 2016 meeting, BASF also identified "defensive planting" as a marketing strategy.
 That following January, BASF had a market research document that confirmed the role of defensive planting in contributing to sales.

-Harm to Endangered Species
+| Harm to Endangered Species